Communication by Means of Thermal Noise: Towards Networks with Extremely Low Power Consumption: Conclusions

 \section{Conclusions}

 In this paper, we have laid the theoretical fundamentals of communication by means thermal noise, or simply TherCom, for extremely energy-efficient wired/wireless networks of the future.
 Particularly, we have put our emphasis on the -not fully perceived- KLJN secure bit exchange scheme, and then taking inspiration from it, we have proposed the wireless TherMod scheme.
+We note that the power consumption of TherCom schemes can be as low as BackCom systems when operated in the stealth mode by simply indexing the available resistors, while one can expect relatively higher power requirements for the case of external noise generators.
 We conclude that this preliminary work and its findings might help to unlock the true potential of communication through noise-like signals.
-The following topics might be of interest for future research: generalization of TherCom schemes for arbitrary number of resistors and external sources, derivation of information theoretical bounds on the data rate and the secrecy capacity, exploration of practical issues such as wire resistances, sampling imperfections, and timing errors, and proposal of potential coding schemes to further improve the error performance.
+The following topics might be of interest for future research: generalization of TherCom schemes for more than two resistors at the communicating parties to transmit higher number of bits, derivation of information theoretical bounds on the data rate and the secrecy capacity, exploration of practical issues such as wire resistances, sampling imperfections, and timing mismatches, and proposal of potential coding schemes to further improve the error performance.

+\begin{IEEEbiography}[{ }]{Ertugrul Basar}(S'09-M'13-SM'16-F'23) received his Ph.D. degree from Istanbul Technical University in 2013.
+He is currently an Associate Professor with the Department of Electrical and Electronics Engineering, Koç University, Istanbul, Turkey and the director of Communications Research and Innovation Laboratory (CoreLab).
+He had visiting positions at Ruhr University Bochum, Germany (2022, Mercator Fellow) and Princeton University, USA (2011-2012, Visiting Research Collaborator).
+His primary research interests include beyond 5G and 6G wireless networks, communication theory and systems, reconfigurable intelligent surfaces, index modulation, waveform design, and signal processing for communications.

+In the past, Dr. Basar served as an Editor/Senior Editor for many journals including \textsc{IEEE Communications Letters} (2016-2022), \textsc{IEEE Transactions on Communications} (2018-2022), \textit{Physical Communication} (2017-2020), and \textsc{IEEE Access} (2016-2018).
+Currently, he is an Editor of \textit{Frontiers in Communications and Networks}.
+He is a Young Member of Turkish Academy of Sciences (2017) and a Fellow of IEEE (2023).